My Beach Experience

 If all goes well, I will be working with Reyes Beverage Group which is America’s largest beer distribution company.
 I was an operations intern with them at their Harbor Distribution location in Huntington Beach over the summer and fell in love.
 I loved what I was doing, the people I was working with, and the company values.
 If that does not work out, my plan B is to stay in the field of operations ad hope to work up to be a Director of Operations one day.

-I believe reaching out to the alumni association and being a part of the myBeach program is a great way to network and learn from those who had been in my shoes before.
+I believe reaching out to the alumni office and being a part of the myBeach program is a great way to network and learn from those who had been in my shoes before.
 The alumni that I have met have given wonderful heartfelt advice about life, careers, and tips for college.

 I believe it is essential to utilize the resources CSULB has to offer and dive into all the opportunities the university is willing to give students so that we may excel during and after our college career.